TheArturthur/CoppermindScraper/Cosmere/Reshi Isles.md

 ## Politics
 The Reshi isles are not united by a single government, instead each island has its own king.

+## Economy
+The Reshi Isles are not in any major trade networks, nor due they have trade agreements with any mainland states.
+They instead trade with individuals that they trust, and typically only do so during trading season.

 ## History
 ### The Silver Kingdoms